Employee Tracking App

 << Need help?
 Try our website’s Live Chat option so we can quickly help you setup your services. >>

 1. Print QR code labels (recommended) or any other type of barcode labels.

-You can use the barcode already tagged to the location or asset or you can print your own.
-They can have sequential or random values.
-Your logo and a human readable phone number printed on the label are optional but generally good to have.
+Primarily, you can use the barcode already tagged to the location or asset or you can print your own.
+Also, they can have sequential or random values.
+Generally, it is good to have your logo and a human readable phone number on the label.

 2. Create a list

-Using Excel, Google Sheets (or a similar program), create a simple database of the locations or assets you are tagging.
-Save it as a CSV file to import to codeREADr.com You only need two (2) columns:
+First, using Excel, Google Sheets (or a similar program), create a simple database of the locations or assets you are tagging.
+After that, save it as a CSV file to import to codeREADr.com.
+Notably, you only need two (2) columns: